markusmoenig/Eldiron-Book/src/regions_edit_areas.md

 You can cycle through the areas in your region by using the button next to the red *Edit Areas* button.
 Pressing the *Add Area* button will create an empty new area (that means no tiles are assigned to this area yet).
 You can *Delete* and *Rename* areas by pressing the respective button.

-Clicking on a tile in the region will add the tile to the current area if the *Add Tile* mode is active, if it is set to *Remove* the tile will be removed from the area.
+Clicking on a tile in the region will add the tile to the current area if the *Add Tile* mode is active, if it is set to *Remove* the tile will be removed from the area and if it is set to *Pick* it will select the area the clicked tile belongs to.

 ## Behavior Nodes